Cyncoed: Education

 Primary schools and secondary schools provide local education.
-Rhydypenau Primary School serves most of Cyncoed and is considered one of the best Primary Schools in Cardiff.
+Rhydypenau Primary School serves most of Cyncoed.
 There is also Lakeside Primary School which was built on Ontario Way, and Cardiff High School (used to be called 'Ty Celyn') which serves a large proportion of Cardiff's teenagers.
 It was built on the site of Celyn Farm, located towards Roath Park.
 There are campuses of Cardiff Metropolitan University and a Cardiff University hall of residence also in the vicinity.

 As well as a modern hall of residence for Cardiff University, in 1961 the Cardiff College of Education providing teacher training opened.
 Various courses are now taught on the Cyncoed campus of Cardiff Metropolitan University, but it is most famous for its physical education department which has produced various sportspeople from its students, including: Dai Davies; Lynn Davies; Gareth Edwards; Clive Griffiths; Greg Thomas; Steve Watkin.
 As well as top football team Cardiff Metropolitan University F.C. who compete in the Welsh Premier League.